 Many of these symptoms are also present during a hangover the next day, even after a typical night’s drinking.

 It is estimated that around 20% of alcoholics are “high-functioning alcoholics”.
-They maintain a seemingly flawless addiction, almost fitting it into their lifestyle with ease, continuing to maintain a professional front of stability and confidence.
-They hold down their job and have a great family life despite relying on drugs or alcohol in ever-increasing amounts.
+They maintain a seemingly flawless addiction, almost fitting it into their lifestyle with ease, keeping a professional front of stability and confidence.
+They hold down their job and have a great family life despite relying on drugs or alcohol excessively.
 However, the fact is that the damage will continue until one day it catches up with them.
 No one’s brain is immune to the damaging effects of alcohol.

 Employers often do not recognise or ignore these problems in high-functioning alcoholics because it is well hidden.
 When the cracks begin to show, alcohol addiction may be confused with burnout, stress and anxiety.